American Home Shield: Company Overview

 | States Available | 48 | 47 | 38 |

-AHS's major differentiator is its willingness to cover unknown pre-existing conditions — a benefit that First American Home Warranty and Choice Home Warranty do not offer.
+AHS's major differentiator is its willingness to cover unknown pre-existing conditions, a benefit that neither Choice nor First American offers.
 If you have older home systems where some wear is already present, this alone can make AHS the smarter financial choice.
-You can read our detailed First American Home Warranty review to see how their Starter, Essential, and Premium plans stack up if you want a direct plan-by-plan comparison.
+Just be aware that Choice typically wins on per-call service fee economics, while First American leads on workmanship guarantee in some states.
+Older homes especially benefit from this flexibility, as covered in our guide to home warranties for old homes.

 Frequently Asked Questions

-For most homeowners — especially those with older homes or aging systems — American Home Shield offers strong value.
-Its high coverage limits, pre-existing condition coverage, and wide contractor network make it one of the most comprehensive options available.
-The 2026 homeowner survey showing 83% satisfaction and 88% renewal intent backs this up.
-However, if you have a newer home with systems still under manufacturer warranties, a lower-cost provider may be a better fit.
+For most homeowners (especially those with older homes or aging systems), American Home Shield offers strong value.
+Its high HVAC coverage limit, pre-existing condition coverage, and large contractor network make it one of the most comprehensive options available.
+If you have a newer home with systems still under manufacturer warranties, a lower-cost provider like Choice may be a better fit.
+Learn more by reading our guide on what a home warranty is.

 What is American Home Shield's BBB rating?